-The U.S. benchmark oil price WTI Crude hit its highest level since November 2014 early on Tuesday, after OPEC+ on Monday called off its third attempt to reach an agreement over oil policy management for the coming months.
+The benchmark of current US oil prices, WTI Crude, hit its highest level since November 2014 early on Tuesday.
+This is after OPEC+ on Monday called off its third attempt to reach an agreement.
+Discussed is over oil policy management for the coming months.

 In Asian trade earlier in the day, WTI Crude touched $76.50 a barrel, narrowing the WTI/Brent Crude spread significantly.

-After intense talks late last week and attempts at mediation during the weekend, the standoff between the United Arab Emirates (UAE) and Saudi Arabia over the Emirati baseline production level wasn’t resolved and OPEC Secretary General Mohammad Barkindo said in a concise statement on Monday that the OPEC+ meeting was called off.
+Then, OPEC Secretary-General Mohammad Barkindo said in a concise statement on Monday that the OPEC+ meeting was called off.
 The date of the next meeting has not been decided yet.

-The oil market immediately jumped on the news, as participants weighed the notion that no-deal about how to proceed with oil supply management would mean no additional supply from the OPEC+ alliance for August at a time when global oil demand is bouncing back with summer travel and re-opening of economies.
+The oil market immediately jumped on the news.
+As participants weighed the notion that no deal about how to proceed with oil supply management.
+It would mean no additional supply from the OPEC+ alliance for August.
+This is at a time when global oil demand is bouncing back with summer travel and re-opening of economies.

 Click here to read the full article.